anakcoding/tldr/pages/osx/info.md

 # Info

-> Folowing instructions for show info:
+> Folowing instructions for show info.

 - Look up STRING in all indices of all manuals: